-The number of people who access the Internet through mobile devices such as smartphones and tablets has increased substantially in the last few years.
-Our online marketing services were designed for persons accessing the Internet on a desktop or laptop computer.
-The smaller screens, lower resolution graphics and less convenient typing capabilities of these devices may make it more difficult for visitors to respond to our offerings.
-In addition, the cost of mobile advertising is relatively high and may not be cost-effective for our services.
-If our services continue to be less effective or economically attractive for clients seeking to engage in marketing through these devices and this segment of web traffic grows at the expense of traditional computer Internet access, we will experience difficulty attracting website visitors and attracting and retaining clients, and our operating results and business will be harmed.
+The number of people who access the Internet through mobile devices such as smartphones and tablets has increased substantially in the last few years, and the trend is expected to continue.
+Our online marketing services and content were designed for persons accessing the Internet on a desktop or laptop computer.
+Many of our websites and content have not yet been optimized for display on mobile devices, and the smaller screens, lower resolution graphics and less convenient typing capabilities of these devices may make it more difficult for visitors to respond to our offerings.
+In addition, the cost of mobile advertising is relatively high, and we may not be able to earn adequate margins on revenue derived from our products delivered through mobile devices.
+Other Internet companies have also experienced their customers' unwillingness to pay as much for mobile traffic as for non-mobile traffic, and we could experience a similar situation.
+Our revenue generated per mobile visitor is lower than our revenue generated for non-mobile visitors.
+If mobile monetization remains lower than non-mobile monetization and consumer time usage of the internet on mobile devices cannibalizes non-mobile traffic, then our revenue and profitability could decline.
+If we are not able to innovate our products and services to make them more effective in a mobile environment and improve the monetization capabilities of our mobile marketing services, our business and operating results will be harmed.

-We may not succeed in expanding our businesses outside the United States, which may limit our future growth.
+We may not succeed in expanding our businesses outside the United States, which may limit our future success.
 We face additional risks in conducting business in international markets.